Tech-at-DU/React-Fundamentals-tutorial/P04-Dynamic-Data/content.md

 The new data has lots of extra information.

-## Challenge

-The goal of this challenge is to display the hours for each location.
+The goal here is to display the hours for each location.
 You will need to modify the `POPOSSpace` to display the hours and then modify the `POPOSList` component to pass the hours from the data as a prop.

 Start in `POPOSList.js`.
 Get the hours property from your data.

 You need to pass the hours to a prop when you make the list of `<POPOSSpaces>` components using map.
-Roughly it might look something like:
+Roughly, it might look something like:

 `<POPOSSpace ... hours={hours} />`

-Then edit `POPOSSpace.js` and create a new element in the component that will display the hours passed as a prop.
+Then you will need to edit `POPOSSpace.js` and create a new element in the component that will display the hours passed as a prop.

 > [action]
 >
 > Follow the guidance above to complete the challenge!
 Do your best, and try to work through it before viewing the solution below.

-### Solution
+## Solution

 > [solution]
 >